ScilifelabDataCentre/Anubis/anubis/documentation/Input-field-types.md

 For a proposal which has been ranked 1 by all reviewers of it, this will produce a ranking factor of 10, which is the maximum.
 If a reviewer has ranked it at, say, 3, then the ranking factor will become slightly less than 10.

+## Text field

+A multiline text which may use Markdown formatting.

+- **Maxlength**.
+The maximum number of characters allowed in the field, blanks included.

+## Document field

+ An attached file.

+- **Extensions**.
+A list of allowed extensions for the attached file.
+  A simple-minded mechanism to restrict the allowed types of files.

+## Repeat field